 Upon receipt of a report of alleged unlawful harassment, the Compliance Officer shall immediately authorize or undertake an investigation.
 The investigation may be conducted by school personnel or a third party designated by the district.
 The investigation shall be completed as soon as practicable, which generally should be not later than fourteen (14) calendar days after receipt of the report by the Compliance Officer.
-Upon receiving the complaint, the Compliance Officer shall acknowledge receipt of the complaint by giving written notice that the complaint has been received to both the person complaining of harassment and the person accused of harassment.
+Upon receiving the complaint, the Compliance Officer shall acknowledge receipt of the complaining of harassment and the person accused of harassment.
 Also upon receiving the complaint, the Compliance Officer shall determine whether interim measures should be taken pending the outcome of the investigation.
-Such interim measures may include, but are not limited to, separating the alleged harasser and the complainant and, in cases involving potential criminal conduct, determining whether law enforcement officials should be notified.
-If the Compliance Officer determines that more than fourteen (14) days will be required to investigate the complaint, the complainant and the accused shall be notified of the reason for the extended investigation and of the date by which the investigation will be concluded.
+Such interim measures may include, but are not limited to, separating the alleged harasser and the complainnt and, in cases involving potential criminal conduct, determining whether law enforcement officials should be notified.
+If the Compliance Officer determines that more than fourteen (14) days will be required to investigation and of the date by which the investigation will be concluded.
 If the alleged harassment may also constitute child abuse, then it must be reported in accordance with Board policy.